brownman/do_for_others_first_old/README.md

 Do For Others First
 =

+#### Design:
+- layout: prompt the tree
+- readme: divide to many , don't link
+- workspace: exist on each sub-project
+- script closer to the root directory must be smaller in size

 #### Todo:
 - debian package - easy to install
 - .travis: add tests for: self.sh